shubhanshu02/GSoC-2021-logs/README.md

 1. Pre-start Refactoring of Code (Done)
 2. Asynchronous Inference in TensorFlow backend (Review Phase)
-3. Unification of sync and async mode from filter's perspective.
+3. Unification of sync and async mode from the filter's perspective.
 4. Refactoring in Native Backend for Asynchronous Inference
 5. Asynchronous Inference in Native backend
 6. Batch Inference in the TensorFlow backend